Livable Streets Initiative – Where we’ve been and where we’re going

 Highlights of New Traffic Signal

-The traffic signal and redesigned intersection at 40th Ave.
+The traffic signal and a redesigned intersection at 40th Ave.
 NE will make it safer to cross the four lanes of traffic at this busy spot.
 The new intersection features many elements that maximize safety and improve operations, including video detection to allow more time for slower pedestrians to clear the intersection or to shorten pedestrian signal time if pedestrians and cyclists clear the intersection quickly, allowing traffic to move quicker.
 Planning for the trail connection will begin soon.
 “The whole thing is going to be a night-and-day improvement,” Nunes-Ueno says.

 Livable Streets Initiative Final Report